-Whereas the Russian gas deliveries to Europe dropped sharply following the invasion of Ukraine by Russia, TELSF plans to commission a floating liquefied naturel gas storage and regasification unit (hereinafter "FSRU") in the harbour of Le Havre in September 2023.
+Within the framework of the drop in Russian gas deliveries to Europe following the invasion of Ukraine by Russia, TELSF plans to commission a floating liquefied naturel gas storage and regasification unit (hereinafter "FSRU") in the harbour of Le Havre in September 2023.
 This rapidly deployable solution could indeed increase French natural gas import capacity in the short term.
-This FSRU has a regasification capacity of around 5 Gm3/year (and a peak capacity of around 7,5 Gm3/year) and around 140 000 m3 of liquefied naturel gas (LNG) storage capacity9.
+This FSRU has a regasification capacity of 5 Gm3/year (and a peak capacity of 7,5 Gm3/year) and 142 750 m3 of liquefied naturel gas (LNG) storage capacity7.
 TELSF intends to operate the FSRU for a period of five years as from the date of its commissioning.

-The target schedule presented by TELSF plans for the commercial launch of the project in September 2023.
+TELSF's target schedule plans for the commercial launch of the project in September 2023.

 Operating costs (OPEX) represent roughly 90% of the project's fixed costs (for about 10% investment costs).
 Furthermore, the project's variable costs include, in particular, the costs for heating the LNG: unlike some onshore LNG terminals, the FSRU functions with a closed-loop regasification system thanks to heaters supplied with natural gas (and not a heating system using sea water, for instance).
-In a similar way to other LNG terminals, the FSRU's variable
+As it is also the case with the other LNG terminals, the

-4 Directive 2009/73/CE of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas, as amended by the Directive 2019/962/CE of the European Parliament and of the Council of 17 April 2019 amending Directive 2009/73/EC concerning common rules for the internal market in natural gas
+2 Directive 2009/73/CE of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas, as amended by the Directive 2019/962/CE of the European Parliament and of the Council of 17 April 2019 amending Directive 2009/73/EC concerning common rules for the internal market in natural gas

-5 i.e. interconnectors between Member States, LNG and storage facilities.
+$[\]ensuremath{^3}$ i.e. interconnectors between Member States, LNG and storage facilities.

-6 set out in articles 32 to 34 of the abovementioned Directive.
+4 set out in articles 32 to 34 of the abovementioned Directive.

-7 set out in article 41, paragraphs 6, 8 and 10 of the abovementioned Directive.
+5 set out in article 41, paragraphs 6, 8 and 10 of the abovementioned Directive.

-8 This two-month period may be extended by an additional period of two months where further information is sought by the Commission.
+6 This two-month period may be extended by an additional period of two months where further information is sought by the Commission.
 This additional period shall begin on the day following the receipt of the complete information.
 The initial two-month period may also be extended with the consent of both the Commission and the regulatory authority.

-9 One cubic metre of LNG, once regasified, is equivalent to 600-650 m3 of natural gas under normal temperature and pressure conditions.
-3/12 costs are higher if the operator has to operate the infrastructure outside of steady-state mode (it has to maintain a minimum level of LNG in the tanks in order to keep them cold).
+7 One cubic metre of LNG, once regasified, is equivalent to 600-650 m3 of natural gas under normal temperature and pressure conditions.

+FSRU's variable costs are higher if the operator has to operate it outside of steady-state mode (it has to maintain a minimum level of LNG in the tanks in order to keep them cold).